 Luggage allowance when travelling in New Caledonia

-You could also ask your hotel in Noumea if they would agree to keep your luggage for a few days while you visit another island.
-Some have a storage room just for this.
-However, as there are many things to do in New Caledonia, it’s better to keep your equipment with you.
+Some hotels in Noumea will store your luggage for a few days while you visit another island.
+It’s worth asking before you go.
+But as there is a lot to do in New Caledonia, I still prefer to keep my own equipment with me.

 Responsible travel tip: Packing light is one of the ways to reduce a little bit our carbon footprint while travelling.
 Tourism carbon footprint is huge.
 It is estimated at “about 8% of global greenhouse gas emissions“.
 And the more weight planes are carrying, the more fuel they use.